-An almond-flavored ice cream chock full of nutty pieces of chopped, toasted almonds, there is nothing quite like a scoop of toasted almond ice cream topped with dripping homemade caramel sauce and sprinkled with extra chopped almonds!
-This is the perfect ice cream for anyone who loves nuts!
+An almond-flavored ice cream chock full of nutty pieces of chopped, toasted almonds, there is nothing quite like a scoop of Toasted Almond Ice Cream topped with dripping homemade caramel sauce and sprinkled with extra chopped almonds!
+Just like Fenton's!

 You know in the movie "Up" when Russell, the Wilderness Explorer who befriends his curmudgeonly old neighbor Carl, talks about getting ice cream at Fenton's with his dad?
 Well if you are from the California Bay Area, you are probably familiar with Fenton's which is an institution.

 It smells amazing, especially when you have the scent of almonds toasting in the oven at the same time.
 The hardest part about making toasted almond ice cream at home is waiting for the custard base to cool completely before churning (it takes at least 4 hours in the fridge to get it really cold before pouring the base into your ice cream maker).

 But oh is it worth the wait.